rsvim/rsvim/DEVELOPMENT.md

 ### Linting

-To lint the code, please run with `RUSTFLAGS=-Dwarnings cargo clippy --all-features --all-targets`.
+To lint the code, please run with `RUSTFLAGS=-Dwarnings cargo clippy --all-features --all-targets`, it enables all warnings.

 ### Testing